qaware/qaware-blog-source/content/posts/chaos-engineering-the-status-quo.md

 The features of chaos engineering tools are manifold:

-* **API or operator based:** Does the tool only use the public APIs of cloud providers or Kubernetes or installs invasive agents / operators in the cluster (e.g. as sidecars).
+* **API or operator based:** Uses the tool only the public APIs of cloud providers and Kubernetes or installs invasive agents / operators in the cluster (e.g. as sidecars).
 * **Support of Chaos Engineering Level:** Not all tools support all levels.
 AWS and Kubernetes are supported by many tools.
 Cloud providers or platforms with less market adoption are often second-class citizens.
 * **Random or experiment-based:** For randomly acting tools (e.g. terminate any pod of a namespace), the blast radius estimation is much harder and comparative result repetition in CI/CD pipelines is also difficult.
 On the other hand, these tools may identify unknown sources of errors.